datstartup/ubuntuopenbox/lessons/m44-gtk-theme-for-ubuntu-openbox.md

 comments: true
 ---

-GTK themes will define the appearance of applications on your system: the general interface, the color of the taskbar, the backgrounds for windows and tabs, the looks of GTK applications.
+GTK themes will determine the appearance of applications: the general interface, the color of the taskbar, the backgrounds for windows and tabs, and the looks of GTK applications.

-As oppose to Openbox theme which defines the **border** of a window, the title and the border, an GTK theme defines the look of what are **inside** that window border.
+As oppose to an Openbox theme which defines the **outer parts** of a window, a GTK theme defines the **inner parts**.

 ## Normal GTK+ apps (Firefox, Transmission, Geany...)

-One of the things you should consider are which theme engines are needed.
-The creator of the theme will tell you which.
+One of the things you should know about the GTK theme is which theme engines it needs.
+The creator of the theme should tell you in its document.

 **Install a GTK theme:**